luzhixing12345/Ant-colony-algorithm/README.md

   each run will create a record file `./temp.txt`, if you want to use the data again by different strategies,\
   you should move it to `./data/` and rename it as `./data/example-x.txt` and then use `--test x`.\
   The result will be saved as `./result.png` for each run.

+  **If the final picture seems mad or has more than one line, it means that after generations the final path cost is not the min cost, while in iterations there comes a good cost but the ACO doesn't choose it!
+So you need to change your arguments choice**

   As the [blog](https://www.cnblogs.com/bokeyuancj/p/11798635.html) said, ant colony algorithm is barely useful in solving small-scale TSP problems, and the optimal solution can be found in a little time.
 However, if the problem scale is large, the performance of ant colony algorithm will be very low or even stuck.
 So it can be improved, such as elite ant system.